AntoineDly/Logger/README.md

 ### Acknowledgements

-This library is heavily inspired by Jordi Boggiano's [Monolog](https://logbook.readthedocs.io/en/stable/) library, although it was a lot lighter than it.
-It was also heavily inspired by Gio's [Logger]()
+This library is heavily inspired by Jordi Boggiano's [Monolog](https://logbook.readthedocs.io/en/stable/) library, although it is a lot lighter than it.
 ### Contributing

 If you want to contribute, make sure to run those 3 steps before submitting a PR :